diogovalentte/mantium/README.md

 {"message":"(comick.io) Error while getting manga with URL 'https://comick.io/comic/witch-hat-atelier' chapters from source: Error while getting chapters metadata: Error while making 'GET' request: Non-200 status code -\u003e (404).
 Body: {\"statusCode\":404,\"message\":\"Not Found\"}"}
 ```

-To fix this, you need to delete the manga and add it again from another source site or use its new URL.
+To fix this, delete the manga and add it again from another source site or use its new URL.

-### Other errors
+### Source site URL changes

-Sometimes the URL of a source site or its API changes or the dashboard can't connect to the API.
-In these cases, open an issue describing what you tried to do that resulted in an error, the error message if it shows, and the dashboard/API logs at the time.
+Sometimes the URL of a source site changes (_like comick.fun to comick.io_).
+In this case, you can open an issue if a new release with the updated URL is unavailable.

+### Manga Plus source
+The Manga Plus site and API make available only the first and last chapters of the mangas, so, when you're updating the last chapter you read, most chapters of the manga will not show.
+I recommend you to read the manga in the other source sites and when you get to the last chapter, you remove the manga and add it again from the Manga Plus source.

 # Running manually